20 Delicious Facts About Peeps

 13. PEEPS COME IN A VARIETY OF FLAVORS.

 Color and shape (i.e. yellow chick) are no longer the only ways to categorize a Peep.
-They now come in an array of flavors, including strawberry, sour watermelon, blue raspberry, sweet lemonade, candy cane, and birthday cake.
+They now come in an array of flavors, including strawberry, raspberry, blueberry, sweet lemonade, candy cane, and orange creme.

 15. ON NEW YEAR'S EVE, BETHLEHEM DROPS A GIANT PEEP.